Top Front End Developer Interview Questions with Example Answers [2022]

 What the interviewer is looking for:

-• - A detailed explanation of the bug
+• - A clear explanation of how the applicant passes arguments to JS functions

 What the interviewer is looking for: